adityagoel28/fampay-intern-assessment/README.md

 ![github](https://user-images.githubusercontent.com/67872867/176204848-9e1b4169-eddd-4fda-acdb-b6a677b18663.jpg)
 ![image](https://user-images.githubusercontent.com/67872867/176204726-35d8acce-4c33-4255-bcbb-6c8cc4e47736.png)
 - Django Secret Key and YouTube API has been used as environment variable, therefore they are hidden and <b>secure.</b>
+- Added Dockerfile
+  - <b> Benfits of Docker</b>
+  - Docker has been used to address dependency issues that arise in software development by allowing developers to package their application and its dependencies into a single container.
+This ensures that the application will always run the same way, regardless of the environment.
+  - By packaging the application and its dependencies into a container, we can ensure that the application will always have access to the correct versions of libraries and other dependencies.
+This eliminates the need to manually manage dependencies and ensures that the application will run consistently across different environments.

 ### Filter
 Video Duration filter has been added to the website.
 The video duration options are: